-\boldparagraph{Scene Labeling} To train our class-conditional latent diffusion model (see Sec. ~\ref{subsec:dit_supp}), we assign each scene a discrete label representing its vegetation density.
-Since such labels are not available in the KITTI-360 dataset, we derive them automatically based on dataset statistics.
-Specifically, for each scene, we compute the total number and volume of vegetation primitives (including both cuboids and ellipsoids).
-A scene is then labeled \textit{low} if both values fall below their respective 25\textsuperscript{th} percentile thresholds, \textit{high} if both exceed their 75\textsuperscript{th} percentiles, and \textit{medium} otherwise.
+\boldparagraph{Scene Labeling} To train our class-conditional latent diffusion model (see \secref{subsec:dit_supp}), each scene is assigned a discrete label reflecting its vegetation density.
+Since such annotations are not provided in the KITTI-360 dataset, we derive them automatically from dataset statistics.
+Specifically, for each scene, we compute the total number and volume of vegetation primitives, considering both cuboids and ellipsoids.
+A scene is then labeled as \textit{low} if both quantities fall below their respective 25\textsuperscript{th} percentile thresholds, \textit{high} if both exceed the 75\textsuperscript{th} percentile, and \textit{medium} otherwise.